JDCentner/JDCentner/README.md

-# Hi there, I'm John Centner 👋
+# Hi there, I'm John Centner.
+I currently work as a Software Engineer at [Ingage](https://ingage.io) 👋

 ## 🔧 Technologies & Tools